 With Design Thinking in STEM, we aim to encourage innovation and creativity in young people.
 We want to support them in creating sustainable solutions for complex challenges so they can shape their own future.
 The Schools Development Unit at the University of Cape Town is monitoring the project, evaluating the use of the new methods in STEM lessons, and assessing student development.
-We are working with Pontificia Universidad Católica de Chile on these workshops at sites in Villarrica and Valparaíso sites – as well as the Instituto Apoyo in Peru.
+In Chile, the Pontificia Universidad Católica de Chile evaluates our work at the Villarrica and Valparaíso sites – as well as the Instituto Apoyo in Peru.